 The free plan offers enough specifications for you to do some basic testing, and even host a portfolio site if you’d like.
 You can upgrade to a ‘Hacker Plan’ at $5 per month, and that will allow you to have up to 10k visits per day, depending on the source and type of traffic.

-The Amazon AWS free plan is pretty much a way of learning more about the services that AWS & EC2 provide to the world, and perhaps get you hooked on the way their instances and system works in order to become a full-time customers.
-You’ll be able to do just about enough to get your feet wet with testing applications, and deploying them.
-It’s of course good to learn more about such platforms, as you never know when it might come in handy, especially when working in the field of development.
+The Amazon AWS free plan is pretty much a way of learning more about the services that AWS & EC2 provide to the world, and perhaps get you hooked on the way their instances and system works in order to become full-time customers.
+You’ll be able to do just about enough to get your feet wet with testing applications and deploying them.
+It’s, of course, good to learn more about such platforms, as you never know when it might come in handy, especially when working in the field of development.

 Serdar, an author on InfoWorld has recently published a quick review of the Amazon AWS Free plan and I’d love to have you check it out, as it goes more in-depth about the service and what you can expect.